-87 A motion to call the previous question requires a Two- Thirds Vote.
-Motion to Suspend the Rules 88 A motion to suspend the rules is used to temporarily suspend the rules of procedure to allow Council to do something that would normally be in violation of this Bylaw.
-89 The motion to suspend the rules may not interrupt a speaker and is not debatable.
-90 The motion to suspend the rules requires a Two-Thirds Vote.
-Motion to Reconsider 91 A motion to reconsider is used to reconsider a decision after the taking of the vote on a motion at the same meeting.
-92 A motion to reconsider may be moved after a motion has been voted upon but may only be moved prior to the meeting being adjourned.
-93 A motion to reconsider must be moved by a Councillor who voted with the prevailing side.
-94 The Councillor making the motion to reconsider must state the reason for reconsideration.
-95 Debate must be confined to reasons for or against reconsideration.
-96 A motion to reconsider requires a majority vote.
-97 If a motion to reconsider is carried, the reconsidered motion is then the next order of business.
-Motion to Rescind 98 A motion to rescind is used to overturn a motion made at a previous meeting.
-99 A motion to rescind is debatable as to the merits of the motion it is proposing to rescind.
-100 If a motion to rescind relates to an action taken at a previous meeting and the matter does not appear on the Agenda, a Notice of Motion is required to introduce the motion to rescind.
-101 A motion to rescind is not in order if it proposes to undo irrevocable actions that have been taken as a result of the motion previously passed.
+- 93 A motion to reconsider is used to reconsider a decision after the taking of the vote on a motion at the same meeting. - 94 A motion to reconsider may be moved after a motion has been voted upon but may only be moved prior to the meeting being adjourned. - 95 A motion to reconsider must be moved by a Councillor who voted with the prevailing side. - 96 The Councillor making the motion to reconsider must state the reason for reconsideration. - 97 Debate must be confined to reasons for or against reconsideration. - 98 A motion to reconsider requires a majority vote. - 99 If a motion to reconsider is carried, the reconsidered motion is then the next order of business.

+Motion to Rescind

+- 100 A motion to rescind is used to overturn a motion made at a previous meeting. - 101 A motion to rescind is debatable as to the merits of the motion it is proposing to rescind. - 102 If a motion to rescind relates to an action taken at a previous meeting and the matter does not appear on the Agenda, a Notice of Motion is required to introduce the motion to rescind. - 103 A motion to rescind is not in order if it proposes to undo irrevocable actions that have been taken as a result of the motion previously passed.

-Motion to Amend 102 The motion to amend something previously adopted is guided by the same rules as the motion to rescind; Something Previously Adopted however, a motion to amend something previously adopted is used to change part of the text or to substitute alternative wording for a motion made at a previous meeting.
-Motion to Renew If a motion fails, the same, or substantially the same, 103 motion may not be renewed unless: (a) it is brought more than one year after the date of the original motion; (b) it is brought after a general election which has taken place since the date of the original motion; or (c) the Councillor who wishes to have Council renew a motion provides prior Notice of Motion setting out in writing what special circumstances or significant new developments have occurred in respect of the issue to warrant further consideration.
-Objection to the 104 An objection to the consideration of a question is used Consideration of a to avoid a main motion altogether when it is undesirable Question for the man motion to come before Council.
-The objection must be raised before there has been any 105 debate on the motion and before any subsidiary motion has been stated by the Chair.
-The objection is neither debatable nor amendable and 106 requires a Two-Thirds Vote.
-Motion to Adjourn 107 A motion to adjourn may be used to end the meeting, may not interrupt a speaker, and is neither debatable nor amendable.
-108 The motion to adjourn requires a majority vote; however, when there are no more agenda items to be addressed, the Chair may adjourn the meeting without a motion.
+Motion to Amend Something Previously Adopted

+104 The motion to amend something previously adopted is guided by the same rules as the motion to rescind; however, a motion to amend something previously adopted is used to change part of the text or to substitute alternative wording for a motion made at a previous meeting.

+Motion to Renew

+- 105 If a motion fails, the same, or substantially the same, motion may not be renewed unless: - (a) it is brought more than one year after the date of the original motion; - (b) it is brought after a general election which has taken place since the date of the original motion; or - (c) the Councillor who wishes to have Council renew a motion provides prior Notice of Motion setting out in writing what special circumstances or significant new developments have occurred in respect of the issue to warrant further consideration.

+Objection to the Consideration of a Question

+- 106 An objection to the consideration of a question is used to avoid a main motion altogether when it is undesirable for the man motion to come before Council. - 107 The objection must be raised before there has been any debate on the motion and before any subsidiary motion has been stated by the Chair. - 108 The objection is neither debatable nor amendable and requires a Two-Thirds Vote.

+Motion to Adjourn

+- 109 A motion to adjourn may be used to end the meeting, may not interrupt a speaker, and is neither debatable nor amendable. - 110 The motion to adjourn requires a majority vote; however, when there are no more agenda items to be addressed, the Chair may adjourn the meeting without a motion.